• Travel Resources

 The sign on the door reads: “Warning: Joke Zone, Sense of humour required beyond this point.
 You have entered a property with high concentrations of jokes and humorous scenes.
 We are not responsible for any health problems arising from excessive laughter while viewing this amazing attraction.”

 Furthermore, it’s all true.
-The humour is everywhere, but subtle.
+The subtle humour is everywhere.
 If one ignored all the signage around the gardens (most of it is jokes) and just looked at the beauty, then maybe one could get through the water gardens without a laugh.
 But you sure would miss out.

-My sense of humour matches Roger’s and so I read everything and took time to explore each nook and cranny.
-For instance, one might walk past this outhouse and just find it odd decor, without looking a bit closer at the feet.
+My sense of humour matches Roger’s, so I read everything and took my time to explore each nook and cranny.
+For instance, one might walk past this outhouse and just find its odd decor without looking a bit closer at the feet.

 A few of my other favourite funny spots: